 - Ferry.
 Catch a shuttle bus or taxi from the airport to Molo Beverello port in Naples and take a ferry to Sorrento.
 The ferry trip takes 40 minutes and will cost around 13 EUR.

 So here it is, my suggested 5 day itinerary for the best of Amalfi Coast.
 There’s so much to see in the Naples and Amalfi Coast region!
 Once you’ve been there, you’ll see why it’s one of the most-visited regions in the world.
 With a rich mix of culture, food, history, fashion, glamour, and amazing scenery, Amalfi Coast truly has something for everyone.
 You’ll definitely want to come back very, very soon!

 Thanks again to our guest writer Nicky for these great Amalfi Coast itinerary suggestions.
 I can’t wait to explore this beautiful part of Italy for myself!

 About the author.
-Nicky Cade spent too many years not travelling thanks to crippling travel anxiety, before finally defeating her fears.
-She now runs That Anxious Traveller, a blog devoted to travel and how to overcome travel anxiety, chronicling both her rediscovery of the world, and her inevitable embarrassing travel fails.
+Nicky Cade spent too many years not traveling thanks to crippling travel anxiety, before finally defeating her fears.
+She now runs That Anxious Traveller, a blog devoted to travel and how to overcome travel anxiety, chronicling both her rediscovery of the world and her inevitable embarrassing travel fails.